-Rule Name Commencement Date Amending Rule Date of Final Determination Details Global settlement and market reconciliation 13 December 2018 1 May 2022 (delayed from 6 February 2022 by 'Delayed implementation of five minute and global settlement') NER 2018 No. 14 6 December 2018 This AEMO-initiated rule change introduces a new framework for settling the demand side of the wholesale NEM, using a 'global settlement' framework instead of the current 'settlement by difference' approach.
+Rule Name Commencement Date Amending Rule Date of Final Determination Details reconciliation (delayed from 6 February 2022 by 'Delayed implementation of five minute and global settlement') 'settlement by difference' approach.
 Global settlement was set to have a 'soft start' date of 1 July 2021 followed by full commencement on 6 February 2022.
 However, these dates were pushed back by the Delayed implementation of five minute and global settlement rule change so that the soft start is now scheduled for 1 October 2021 and full commencement will occur on 1 May 2022.
-Read more here.
+Read more here .
 Participant compensation following market suspension 22 November 2018 20 December 2018 1 July 2021 NER 2018 No. 13 15 November 2018 This rule establishes a framework for the compensation of market participants who suffer loss due to pricing during market suspension.
 The purpose of the change is to encourage participants to keep the power system operating during periods of market suspension instead of waiting for direction from AEMO.
 Read more here.
 Five-Minute Settlement 19 December 2017 1 October 2021 (delayed from 1 July 2021) NER 2017 No. 15 28 November 2017 This rule amends the NER to reduce the settlement interval from 30 minutes to five minutes.
 As a result, the spot price for electricity on the wholesale market will be determined for each five minute trading interval instead of the average of dispatch prices across a 30-minute timeframe.
 This change aligns the operational dispatch and financial settlement periods, with a view to encouraging contestability of demand response technology and improving incentives for more efficient generation.
 Five minute settlement was originally set to fully commence on 1 July 2021; however this start date was delayed to 1 October 2021 by the Delayed implementation of five minute and global settlement rule change.
 Read more here.